tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"name":"Three new types of cloud disks are launched in cn-east-1 and cn-south-1 regions", "description":"Capacity-oriented HDD, performance-oriented SSD and general SSD Cloud Disk are launched in cn-east-1 and cn-south-1 regions", "id":2168
+	},
+	{
+		"introduce":"Baseline Check Service  Official Release",
+		"name":"Baseline Check Service  Official Release",
+		"description":"With the user’s full authorization, an overall security baseline check is made to the user’s cloud system, helping the user grasp the overall security vulnerability of its cloud system.
+Besides, objective security fix-up suggestions are provided according to check results and features of user’s business mode, reducing security threats of systems.", "id":2173
 	}
 ]